By Laws of the

 On motion of E.P.
 Hill voted to retain the present board of officers in office

-On motion of E. P. Hill voted to accept report of Treasurer for the years of 1887
+On motion of E. P. Hill voted to accept report of Treasurer for the years of 1887 to 1888.

 On motion Jonathan Marden voted to adjourn.